Query gRPC API

 }

-// Visualization metadata from render operator
+// Visualization metadata from the `render` operator.

 message VisualizationMetadata {

-// Visualization type: "table", "timechart", "linechart", etc.
+// Visualization type (e.g., "table", "timechart", "piechart", "linechart").

 optional string visualization_type = 1;